dkokov/RateEngine/doc/config.md

  </DB>
 ```

-The 'CallControl' part is defined all params for this module.
+The **'CallControl'** part is defined all params for this module.
 Very importment params are 'SimCalls','CallMaxsecLimit','IntConfigDIR'.
-First (sim calls number) define recerved dymanic memory for this task.
+First (sim calls number) define reserved dymanic memory for this task.
 Second (maximum maxsec) define when auto stop a current call(different for every call).
 Last is the path to CallControl interface profiles.